 Keystone’s picturesque 170-acre Woodlands Campus with the south branch of the Tunkhannock Creek and Ackerly Creek running through the heart of it all, features roughly 7 miles of hiking trails.

 Thousands of people have hiked the trails to experience nature at its finest, and have enjoyed wonderful opportunities for fishing, photography, and simply relaxing.
 Students and visitors can also take in the view at a scenic overlook and cross the Nokomis Suspension Bridge.

 The trails are open seven days a week from dawn until dusk and are reserved for foot traffic only.
 ATVs and horses are strictly prohibited and bikes are allowed only on the Trolley Trail.

 Enjoy your trek through our Woodlands Campus!

 6 Trails to Explore

-Nokomis Forest Stewardship Trail, the longest of the trails, educates the hiker on different aspects of Forest Stewardship.
+Nokomis Forest Stewardship Trail educates the hiker on different aspects of Forest Stewardship.

 Trail head: Nokomis Suspension Bridge behind Miller Library